GSA/challenges-and-prizes/pages/cm-user-guide/create-challenge.md

     <p>Create a challenge tile that will appear on Challenge.Gov and link to your challenge details page.
 During setup you will have options for: challenge publication date & time; single or multiple phase challenges; collection of submissions via Challenge.Gov or an external challenge site; default or custom challenge URL.</p>
     <ol style="padding-left: 50px;">
       <li style="font-weight:900;"><span style="font-size: 1.06rem; line-height: 1.5; font-weight: 400;">From the Challenge Manager Dashboard, click <b>Create a new challenge</b>.</span></li>
 <li style="font-weight:900;"><span style="font-size: 1.06rem; line-height: 1.5; font-weight: 400;">Follow on-screen prompts and enter the challenge details starting with <b>General Info</b>.
 (See the Challenge Template for additional information regarding each of the data fields.)
-NOTE: For long text fields there is a text editor that allows you to adjust the font size and format, create bulleted and numbered lists, indent text, and add hyperlinks.</span></li>
+For long text fields there is a text editor that allows you to adjust the font size and format, create bulleted and numbered lists, indent text, and add hyperlinks.</span></li>
 <li style="font-weight:900;"><span style="font-size: 1.06rem; line-height: 1.5; font-weight: 400;">After completing a section, click <b>Next</b> on the bottom right of the page.
 A progress bar appears at the top of the page showing your progress.
 Click <b>Save</b> at any point to save your work and finish at a later time.</span></li>
 <li style="font-weight:900;"><span style="font-size: 1.06rem; line-height: 1.5; font-weight: 400;">Once all sections have been completed, review your challenge details.
   <ul>